homelab-alpha/docs/content/docs/docker/compose-information/uptime-kuma-beta.info.md

 This `docker-compose.yml` file sets up a Docker environment for Uptime Kuma Beta, a self-hosted monitoring tool.
-The configuration defines a custom bridge network with specific IP settings, a MySQL database service, and the Uptime Kuma Beta application.
+The configuration defines a custom bridge network with specific IP settings, a MariaDB database service, and the Uptime Kuma Beta application.
 This setup ensures that both services run efficiently and securely, with proper health checks, logging, and restart policies.